TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://spacenews.com/spacex-shifts-resources-to-cybersecurity-to-address-starlink-jamming/" >🔗</a> **[SpaceNews]** SpaceX shifts resources to cybersecurity to address Starlink jamming
 - <a href="https://spacenews.com/space-force-to-reorganize-its-acquisition-command-to-focus-on-the-threat/" >🔗</a> **[SpaceNews]** Space Force to reorganize its acquisition command to ‘focus on the threat’
 - <a href="https://spacenews.com/hawkeye-360-gps-ukr/" >🔗</a> **[SpaceNews]** HawkEye 360 detects GPS interference in Ukraine
 - <a href="https://spacenews.com/privateer-unveils-technology-for-improved-tracking-of-space-objects/" >🔗</a> **[SpaceNews]** Privateer unveils technology for improved tracking of space objects
 - <a href="https://www.teslarati.com/spacex-starbase-starship-factory-tent-era-over/" >🔗</a> **[Teslarati]** SpaceX’s South Texas Starship factory prepares for major upgrades
-- <a href="https://arstechnica.com/science/2022/03/rocket-report-russia-responds-to-western-sanctions-uk-spaceport-moves-ahead/" >🔗</a> **[Arstechnica]** Rocket Report: Russia responds to Western sanctions, UK spaceport moves ahead

 ### Launch-related News 🚀